lavaman131/aas-timeline/README.md

 # Asian American Studies Timeline

 This project is a proof-of-concept digital humanities project exploring relationships between embeddings of Asian American Studies texts in a 3D vector space.
-It uses text embeddings generated from scholarly articles, poems, and short stories, reduces their dimensionality using PCA, and visualizes them using Plotly.js within an Astro/React frontend.
+It uses text embeddings generated from scholarly articles, poems, and short stories, reduces their dimensionality using Matryoshka Embedding models, and visualizes them using Plotly.js within an Astro/React frontend.

 ## Features